Non-Fiction Books, Without the Lecture

 Harari took what was already known and wrote it better than anyone had done before.
 His research, synthesis, and writing. it was all really exceptional.

-Inkubator also exists to surface the most consequential ideas and present them in forms people can actually absorb, remember, and carry with them.
+We are the first kind.
+Our goal is to surface the most consequential ideas and present them in forms people can actually absorb, remember, and carry with them.

 The world already has so many ideas.
 So much great research exists.
 But the problem is how it is presented.
 How it is absorbed (or rather not absorbed) by the readers.
 We want to work towards that.

-When we say take existing ideas and bring it to you, it does not mean that we summarise or reword the existing ideas.
+When we say take existing ideas and bring it to you, it does not mean that we summarise the existing ideas.
 We want to bring interesting synthesis to it.
 New perspectives to it.
 Abstract more out of it.
 This is our intent.

 Like Visa founder Dee Hock once said, "New ways of looking at things create much greater innovation than new ways of doing them."